Is fasting good for you?

 We’ve addressed the question of whether intermittent fasting is good for you.

-Here’s the next big one: Is intermittent fasting right for you?
+Here’s the next big one: is intermittent fasting right for you?

 If yes, then how does it feel as you think about it?
 Does fasting every day / week feel doable?
 Could it fit into your lifestyle?